-17,136.025 Exemptions from Design Review.
+17.136.025 Exemptions from Design Review.

 - A. Applicability.
 A proposal will be exempt from design review if it meets each of the provisions set forth below.
 All such determinations are final and not appealable: - 1.
 The proposal is limited to one or more of the types of work listed as exempt from design review in Section 17.136.025B; - 2.
 The proposal does not require Regular Design Review, a conditional use permit or variance, pursuant to the zoning regulations of Title 17 of the Oakland Planning code; - 3.
 The proposal is determined exempt from the California Environmental Quality Act (CEQA); - 4.
 All exterior treatments visually match the existing or historical design of the building; and - 5.
-The proposal will not have a significant effect on the property's character-defining elements.
-"Character-defining elements" are those features of design, materials, workmanship, setting, location, and association that identify a property as representative of its period and contribute to its visual distinction or historical significance. - B. Definition.
+The proposal will not have a significant effect on the property's structure's character-defining elements.
+"Character-defining elements" are those features of design, materials, workmanship, setting, location, and association that identify a property structure as representative of its period and contribute to its visual distinction or historical significance. - B. Definition.
 The following types of work are exempt from design review, pursuant to all provisions in Section 17.136.025(A): - 1.
 Additions or Alterations. - a.
 Projects not requiring a building permit, except if otherwise specified below; - b.
-Repair or replacement of existing building components in a manner that visually matches the existing or historical design of the building; - c.
-After notice to the Director of City Planning, demolition or removal of structures i) declared to be unsafe by the Building Official or the City Council; or ii) declared be a public nuisance by the Building Official or City Council that are not Designated Historic Properties or Potentially Designated Historic Properties.
-"Unsafe structures" means structures found by the Building Official or the City Council, to require immediate issuance of a demolition to protect the public health and safety

-Demolition or removal of structures on a site where neither the demolition or replacement project requires any discretionary zoning approvals, pursuant to Title-17 of the Oakland Planning Code; or demolition or removal of structures declared to be unsafe or a public nuisance by a City Department, their respective appeals boardsor the City Council;
+Repair or replacement of existing building components in a manner that visually matches the existing or historical design of the buildingstructure; - c.
+After notice to the Director of City Planning, demolition or removal of either: - i) structures declared to be unsafe by the Building Official or the City Council.
+"Unsafe structures" means structures found by the Building Official or the City Council, to require immediate issuance of a demolition permit to protect the public health and safety; or ii) structures declared be a public nuisance by the Building Official or City Council that are not Designated Historic Properties or Potentially Designated Historic Properties.
+Demolition or removal of structures on a site where neither the demolition or replacement project requires any discretionary zoning approvals, pursuant to Title 17 of the Oakland Planning Code; or demolition or removal of structures declared to be unsafe or a public nuisance by a City Department, their respective appeals boardsor the City Council;